-If the student is eligible for pre-K because the student does not speak and comprehend the English language, the following documentation must be on file.
+If the student is eligible for pre-K based on the identification as an English learner/emergent bilingual, the following documentation must be on file.

 - Home language survey.
-The home language survey shall be administered in English, Spanish, and Vietnamese.
+The home language survey shall be administered in English and the home language.
 For students of other language groups, the home language survey shall be translated into the home language whenever possible.
-The survey shall contain the following questions:186 - o "What language is spoken in the child's home most of the time?" - "What language does the child speak most of the time?"
+The survey shall contain the following questions: - "What language is used in the child's home most of the time?" - "What language does the child use most of the time?" - Proof that the student's score on the state's English oral language proficiency test is below the level designated for indicating English proficiency. - Documentation of the LPAC's identification of the student as an English learner/emergent bilingual.